-Like with many questions related to tax deductions, the answer is yes but with some caveats.
+Like with many questions related to tax deductions, the answer is yes!
+But, there are some caveats.
 At Myron, we offer an expansive catalog of employee gifts for any occasion.
-Keeping track of these throughout the year will prep you for next season.
+Keeping track of these throughout the year will prepare you for next season.
 Read on to learn more about the rules, exceptions, and which gifts qualify to be tax-deductible.

 It starts with a restriction on the amount you can deduct.
 The Internal Revenue Service (IRS) allows you to deduct employee gifts up to $25 per gift recipient.
 This limit applies for the duration of the tax year.
 Note that the $25 cap applies to business gifts that you have given both indirectly and directly.
 For example, if you and your spouse gave gifts to the same person, you are both treated as a single taxpayer.

 Gifts that fall under this umbrella must be tangible items and don’t include activities or gestures such as taking an employee out for coffee or lunch.
 Eligible gift items must be separate from the employee’s gross income.
 Cash or gift cards are not considered eligible items.

 Now that you understand the general rules, what do you need in order to record the deductions?

 The IRS requires you to keep documentation of any gift to receive the deduction.
 Keep the receipts as they accumulate throughout the year, as you will need to show a record of the amounts spent on gifts.
 Also make sure to note the business purpose the gift serves — when it comes to tax deductions, the IRS wants to know that this expense was value-driven.

 So, what are the caveats?

 The IRS allows wiggle room above the $25 limit for things like packaging and engraving, given that they provide value to the gift.
 If you purchase your employee an engraved plaque, for example, you can deduct the $25 for the plaque, and up to $100 on the engraving service.